MediaArea/MediaConch_SourceCode/Documentation/REST.md

 Parameters:

 user:           User ID
 id:             Policy ID
 format:         Output format, can be "JSTREE" or "JSON"
+must_be_public: Return an error if the policy is not public

 ##### Response